home-assistant/architecture/adr/0003-monitor-condition-and-data-selectors.md

 ## Consequences

 We don't merge PRs with data selectors.
 We remove existing unneeded selectors until Home Assistant 1.0.
-We focus us to a good view/frontend to select and group available data.
+We focus on a good view/frontend to select and group available data.